Favourited 359 times

 WE prefer workaways who are 21 years old or older but open to all people that are available.

 If you do have a strength like using a sewing machine or building or something else we maybe able to learn from each other.
 While i have workaway people staying one job i do get them to do is all the dishes.
 Rachel will be at home with kids most of the time and you can help to.
 The busiest time of day for me is 4-6pm.
-Sometimes you may take the girls for a bike ride or do painting or gardening.
+Sometimes you may take the girls for a bike ride or do craft with the girls or gardening.
 Rachel usually makes dinner and sometimes we do a meal together.

 Other things might be helping hang out washing or doing art and craft with girls.
 I usually get help in the afternoon and help with after school and once dinner dishes are done- you are all done.
 We live not far from school distance but sometimes you are driving through sheep or things that happen on farms.
+Rachel works in a busy stock sale yards which can be a bit like a traffic controller at Heathrow airport when there is 25,000 lambs that need to be put in pens.

 We are always able to take last minute workaways.
 As soon as tommorow in some cases.
 Sometimes plans end up changing and a 3 week stay can get changed to two weeks for example.
 So you could ask as sometimes travel plans change.
+Please email your request of which month you want to come and i can let you know what is free.
+First in first served.
+Single travellers or couples welcome.

 We live in the manawatu region.
 Famous for scenery, walks and many photo opportunitys nearby.
 I have a bike that you can use.
 It is allright just does not have a huge amount of suspension.